rupeshtechi/Learning/Design Pattern/Design-Pattern.md

 ## Q. What is Factory pattern?
 Why to use factory pattern?
 How to implement Factory method pattern?
 The Factory Method design pattern defines an interface for creating an object, but let subclasses decide which class to instantiate.
 This pattern lets a class defer instantiation to subclasses.

+**When to use:** when a system must be open to new product types (exporters, connectors, device drivers, notification channels) and the creation logic varies by type, environment, or configuration.

 The classes and objects participating in this pattern include:

 - Product  (Page)